BatchLabs/Bridgy/README.md

 // Unless absolute, all paths are relative to the configuration json you provide to the bridgy CLI {
     "output_directory": "tests/Bridging Headers/", // Directory where the bridging headers will be generated "base_search_path": "source/", // Base path for "path" keys in the "header" object.
-Works kind of a "base header search path"
+Kinda works like a "base header search path"
     "headers": {
         "Login-Bridging.h": { // Output bridging header filename
             "path": "Login", // Path of the folder to scan